Qiskit/qiskit-ibm-runtime/docs/how_to/retrieve_results.rst

 Retrieve job results
 =================================

-After submitting your job, a `job instance` is returned.
-Use the job instance to check the job status or retrieve the results by using these commands:
+After submitting your job, an `RuntimeJob <https://qiskit.org/documentation/partners/qiskit_ibm_runtime/stubs/qiskit_ibm_runtime.RuntimeJob.html#qiskit_ibm_runtime.RuntimeJob>`_ instance is returned.
+Use the job instance to check the job status or retrieve the results by using these methods:
 - `job.status()`
 - `job.result()` - Job results are available after the job completes.
 Therefore, `job.result()` is a blocking call until the job completes.